ocptech/blackhole/README.md

 - Credentials for login to access the S3 bucket are implemented using "aws configure" application for Linux.
 - IOS device and its NED must be working also in advance

 NOTE: Cisco NSO should be installed and working.
-Please see: for Trial installation instructions and licences: https://developer.cisco.com/docs/nso/#!getting-nso/getting-nso
+For Trial installation instructions and licences: https://developer.cisco.com/docs/nso/#!getting-nso/getting-nso